-Your doctor will tell you how many capsules/tablets you need to take each day and when to take them.
-This depends on your age, condition and whether or not you are taking any other medicines.
+Your doctor will tell you how many capsules/tablets you need to take each day.
+This may depend on your age, your condition and whether or not you are taking any other medicines.

-Your doctor may recommend that you start with a low dose of Nupentin/Nupentin Tabs and slowly increase the dose to the lowest amount needed to control your condition.
+Your doctor may recommend that you start with a low dose of Nupentin/Nupentin Tabs and slowly increase the dose to the lowest amount needed to control your epilepsy/convulsions or neuropathic pain.

 How to take it

-Swallow the capsules/tablets whole with a full glass of water.
+Swallow Nupentin/Nupentin Tabs whole with a full glass of water.

 When to take it

 Take Nupentin/Nupentin Tabs at about the same time each day.
-Taking it at the same time each day will have the best effect.
-It will also help you to remember when to take it.
+Taking Nupentin/Nupentin Tabs at the same time each day will have the best effect.
+It will also help you remember when to take the capsules/tablets.

-If you are taking Nupentin/Nupentin Tabs three times a day, do not allow more than 12 hours to pass between doses.
+If you are taking Nupentin/Nupentin Tabs three times a day, do not allow more than 12 hours between doses.

 If you forget to take it